 Gap between announcement(s): From the dropdown list, select the number of seconds that the system should wait between each announcement.

-The number of available greetings within any agent group is nine.
+The number of available greetings within any queue is nine.
 Record only those greetings that should be used.
 If no greetings are needed, even an initial greeting, don't record any.
 When recording greetings, you need to assign a number to each greeting; for example,

-Instead of having callers wait in the ACD, the system can instead call waiting callers back when it is their turn.
+Instead of having callers wait in the queue, the system can instead call waiting callers back when it is their turn.

-In order to enable this, the ACD needs to offer a call back key which will be annouced to the caller.
-The ACD will annouce the callback possibility when entering the queue either always, never or depending on the expected waiting duration of the caller.
+In order to enable this, the queue needs to offer a call back key which will be annouced to the caller.
+The queue will annouce the callback possibility when entering the queue either always, never or depending on the expected waiting duration of the caller.
 Typically only callers that are facing a significant waiting time will use the callback feature.

 When the user presses the selected key, the system will play an IVR that asks the caller to confirm the caller-ID or enter a different caller-ID.
 For numbers that are not on the dial plan, the system will immediately ask for a different caller-ID until it matches the dial plan.
 This ensures that only numbers which are on the dial plan will enter the callback list.